15 December 2016

 Nothing will dampen your Christmas cheer like an exorbitant excess baggage charge at the airport so check your allowance and weigh luggage before leaving home.
 Also avoid pre-wrapping presents in case you’re selected for a security check.

-Avoid worrying about your home security while you’re away by taking a few straightforward steps to minimise the risk of a break-in, leaving you to enjoy the spirit of Christmas and your travels.
+Avoid worrying about your home security on Christmas while you’re away by taking a few straightforward steps to minimise the risk of a break-in, leaving you to enjoy the spirit of Christmas and your travels.

 1. Start by cancelling any regular deliveries, and arrange for the post office to hold your mail when you’re away.
 This will avoid a fortnight of newspapers in the doorway, or a bulging mailbox which is a sure sign that nobody’s home.